 In Sr. Alice’s later ministry with Interfaith, she assisted seniors in Milwaukee’s central city with running errands and household tasks, enabling them to remain in their own homes.
 She spent many hours listening and chatting with her Interfaith clients and over time, many of them became friends.
 Sr. Alice applauded her Interfaith supervisor, Vicki Conte, for planning weekly activities to counteract loneliness and cultivate social connections.
 Vicki admired Sr. Alice’s humility, selflessness and courage, saying, “She visits people no one else on the planet cares about and washes their feet.”
 In this sense, Sr. Alice truly reflected Jesus’ ministry.

 Once retired from active ministry, Sr. Alice continued to cook, grow herbs, read and welcome guests into her home at Salvatorian Sisters Residence (SSR).
 She also volunteered in the laundry and beauty shop at St. Anne’s Salvatorian Campus.
 Sr. Alice has kept her kind and helpful nature, according to Sr. Virginia Honish, SDS, care coordinator at SSR.
-She says, “Sr. Alice is one of the first persons to offer help whenever a need arises.
-She adds a positive outlook on life every day and has a unique and delightful sense of humor.”
-As she celebrates 60 years of profession in 2014, Sr. Alice still radiates joy to those around her.
+She says, “Sr. Alice was one of the first persons to offer help whenever a need arises.
+She added a positive outlook on life every day and had a unique and delightful sense of humor.”
+Sr. Alice celebrated 60 years of profession in 2014.